 If you’re not on it at your current address, you risk being rejected due to fraud concerns.

 It’s easy to register: just contact your local authority or sign up online.

 5. Close unused accounts

-You know that old credit card hanging around in your wallet?
-It could be the reason your application for a new card is turned down.
+You know those old credit cards hanging around in your wallet?
+They could be the reason your application for a new card is turned down.

 Lenders look at the total amount of credit available to you, and they start to fret if you’ve got a lot of unused credit lying around – there’s always the chance you could suddenly use it and subsequently struggle to pay off all your debts, including what you owe them.

-So close any old accounts you no longer use unless that card comes with benefits you don’t want to lose.
+You may want to close any old accounts you no longer use, unless that card comes with benefits you don’t want to lose.

 6. Pay on time

 Missing a payment date is one of the best ways to scupper your chances of being accepted for credit.

 Setting up a direct debit or standing order to cover your bills is a good way to avoid mistakes.